nabeelvalley/docs/src/content/docs-md/random/jj.md

 > jj edit
 ```

-## Rebasing and Moving the Working Copy
+# Rebasing and Moving the Working Copy

+## Moving the Working Copy

 Rebasing can be done using `jj rebase` which allows you to move commits around.
 The simplest usecase for this is to move your working copy to a different bookmark, for example - moving the working copy to `main` can be done like so: